SigNoz/signoz.io/docs/userguide/writing-a-metrics-clickhouse-query.md

 Explanation of the columns:

-- metric_name: Name of the metric
+- **metric_name**: Name of the metric
-- fingerprint: Fingerprint of the metric.
+- **fingerprint**: Fingerprint of the metric.
 This is used to identify the metric uniquely.
 Currently, we are using the hash of the labels to generate the fingerprint.
-- timestamp_ms: Timestamp of the metric when it was observed for the first time in milliseconds
+- **timestamp_ms**: Timestamp of the metric when it was observed for the first time in milliseconds
-- labels: Labels of the metric; Stored as a JSON string
+- **labels**: Labels of the metric; Stored as a JSON string
-- temporality: Temporality of the metric.
+- **temporality**: Temporality of the metric.
 This is used to identify the type of the metric.
 It can be one of the following values:
   - Unspecified: This is the default value.
   - Cumulative: This is used for monotonic counters.